jhpyle/docassemble/_docs/config.md

     zh: cn
 {% endhighlight %}

+You can set the default "voice" for a given language:

+{% highlight yaml %}
+voicerss:
+  enable: True
+  key: 347593849874e7454b9872948a87987d
+  voices:
+    it: Pietro
+{% endhighlight %}

+You can set the default "voice" for a given dialect of a given
+language:

+{% highlight yaml %}
+voicerss:
+  enable: True
+  key: 347593849874e7454b9872948a87987d
+  voices:
+    en:
+      us: Amy
+      au: Jack
+    fr:
+      ca: Logan
+{% endhighlight %}

+You can set the audio format for [VoiceRSS] audio files:

+{% highlight yaml %}
+voicerss:
+  enable: True
+  key: 347593849874e7454b9872948a87987d
+  format: 44khz_16bit_stereo
+{% endhighlight %}

+The default format is `16khz_16bit_stereo`.

 ## <a name="babel dates map"></a>Translation of dates

 Many of the [date functions] rely on the [`babel.dates`] package.